Here’s what you’re up against when taking the Multistate Professional Responsibility Exam:

 Many students opt to take the MPRE after completing their law school’s Professional Responsibility (PR) class.
-This is a good idea; however, do not rely solely on your PR class notes as a way to streamline your MPRE preparation.
-It won’t work well.
+This is fine, however, do not rely solely on your PR class notes as a way to streamline your MPRE prep.
 The MPRE tests on the ABA Model Rules of Professional Conduct, whereas some law school courses may focus on state-specific rules of professional conduct or teach a combination (ABA and state).
 Plus, the hypos you encounter in PR class are likely to be quite different than the scenarios presented in the MPRE questions.
-To borrow a phrase, it’s “like comparing apples to oranges.”